Marius2m/AtomC-Compiler/README.md

 # AtomC-Compiler

-A compiler for AtomC language written in C for Compilation Techniques.
+A compiler for AtomC language written in C.

 ## Getting started